Goals for an unpredictable world

 Who decides how

 High.
 Executor writes their own GPS.
 Scope above sets the constraint, everything inside is yours.
 Depends on implementation.
 Ranges from heavy top-down cascade to full team ownership.
 High within cycle.
 Team has full autonomy over execution.
 Zero between cycles: betting table decides what's next.
-Low.
-Strong accountability culture.
-Prescriptive meeting structure and cascading priorities.

 Best suited for